UNSW-CEEM/ceem-python-template/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `nemseer` for local development.
+Here's how to set up `your_package` for local development.

-1. Download a copy of `nemseer` locally.
+1. Download a copy of `your_package` locally.
 2. Install `poetry`
     - `poetry` is changing the way dependencies are managed, so as of July 2022, install `v1.2.0b2` (we will transition to `v1.2.0` once it is released)
     - The command below applies to UNIX systems (Mac/Linux).